 Meanwhile, the IMO Intersessional Working Group on Greenhouse Gas (ISWG-GHG) met three times.
 The first meeting took place in June 2017, and the second was held right before MEPC71, during which they worked on the draft of the strategy.
 On both occasions, the SHAC, and more especially the PSIDS were active in the discussions.
 During ISWG-GHG the RMI and the Solomon Islands co-submitted ISWG-GHG 1/2/2 to press the committee to have high ambitions on the issue of Greenhouse Gas emissions reductions (ISWG-GHG 2017).
 At the same session, the two countries also co-submitted 1/2/12, which offered a potential method for quantifying emissions with Belgium, Denmark, France, Germany, the Netherlands, Tonga, Tuvalu, and ICHCA.

-During the second ISWG-GHG, the PSIDS were equally active with two other submissions: Kiribati, the RMI, Solomon Islands and Tuvalu submitted a draft text for a high ambition GHG reduction strategy, which focused on three objectives: the imminent peaking of GHG emissions at 2008 levels, the rapid decline in GHG emissions starting as soon as possible, but no later than 2025 and full decarbonisation (to zero GHG emissions) by 2035 (ISWG-GHG 2017).
-The PSIDS mentioned above also co-sponsored another document with less ambitious objectives, along with Belgium, Denmark, Finland, France, Germany, Luxembourg, the Netherlands, Sweden, the United Kingdom and IAPH and ICHCA.
+During the second ISWG-GHG, the PSIDS were equally active with two other submissions.
+Kiribati, the RMI, Solomon Islands and Tuvalu submitted a draft text for a high ambition GHG reduction strategy, which focused on three objectives: the imminent peaking of GHG emissions at 2008 levels, the rapid decline in GHG emissions starting as soon as possible, but no later than 2025 and full decarbonisation (to zero GHG emissions) by 2035 (ISWG-GHG 2017).
+The PSIDS also co-sponsored another document with less ambitious objectives, along with Belgium, Denmark, Finland, France, Germany, Luxembourg, the Netherlands, Sweden, the United Kingdom and IAPH and ICHCA.

 In April 2018, MEPC met for its 72nd session.
 Stakes were high, as an agreement was to be adopted by the states on GHG emissions reductions for the shipping sector.
-Before the session, the PIDF issued a position paper which advocated the need for the upcoming agreement to be consistent with the 1.5° goal, and the Paris Agreement.
+Before the session, the PIDF issued a position paper which advocated the need for the upcoming agreement to be consistent with the 1.5° goal and the Paris Agreement.
 PSIDS and EU states were pushing a 70-100% emissions reduction agenda.
 In the end, the SHAC managed to secure a reduction of more than 50% (with a 2008 baseline).
 While it was not the 70-100% from their submission, obtaining a de-carbonisation commitment from the shipping industry was a success, and the outcome was more ambitious than the coalition was expecting (author interview).
 Aside from the GHG issue, the RMI, Palau and Vanuatu have submitted (together with Iceland) MEPC 72/15 which invited the IMO to act on plastic marine litter in the context of Sustainable Development Goal 14, and MEPC has agreed to put it as an output on its agenda (IMO 2018).

 These successes are remarkable for small states, and would have been considered impossible only a few years earlier.
 PSIDS have not had it all their own way and there are considerable tensions within the group.
-While climate change is a danger to all small islands, rising sea levels are even more of a pressing threat for atoll nations such as the RMI, Tuvalu and Kiribati, which sit roughly three meters above sea level.
+While climate change is a danger to all small islands, rising sea levels are an even more pressing threat for atoll nations such as the RMI, Tuvalu and Kiribati, which sit roughly three meters above sea level.
 At the same time, because of their locations, PSIDS are uniquely reliant on shipping.
 As a result, any change that might lead to an increase in the cost of shipping will have a disproportionate impact on consumers in PSIDS.
 PSIDS are regularly lobbied by members of the shipping industry in this respect and some representatives believe that the people who set policy in capitals are not sufficiently attuned to this dynamic, having been influenced by INGOs.
 For this reason, some PSIDS like Cook Islands have not joined the SHAC.
-The technical nature of the IMO renders agreements binding, not mere generic statements, and this characteristic contributes to thwart consensus inside the PSIDS and the SHAC.
+The technical nature of the IMO renders agreements binding, not mere generic statements, and this contributes to thwarting consensus inside the PSIDS and the SHAC.

 Conclusion